Pick-to-Light & Put-to-Light

 On which cloud are you running your server?

-We use AWS, Amazon Web Services.
+We use Amazon Web Services (AWS).
 Generally machines running on the Amazon cloud are far more secure than machines running on your LAN behind your firewall!

 How long does it take for the Pick-to-Light device to light-up?

-A single Pick-to-Light device should respond to a URL request in less than a couple of seconds.
+A single Pick-to-Light device should respond to a URL request in less than a couple of seconds (usually about 9/10 of a second).

 Do lights light up instantaneously?

 No!
-Unlike some wired systems, wireless devices, in order to preserve battery life, spend most of their life sleeping.
+Unlike some wired systems, wireless devices, spend most of their life sleeping to preserve battery life.
 It takes a couple of seconds for API request to process through the system.
-BTW, the latency is largely between the Turbo and the device, so faster routers, higher Internet speeds, etc. will likely have little or no effect.
+BTW, the latency is largely between the Turbo and the device, so faster routers, higher Internet speeds, etc., will likely have little or no effect.

 Can devices display default information?

-One important feature of Cloud Display Devices is that they can display or retain what we call ‘static information’, information that is kept on the device when it is not actively being used.
-On Modern devices, this information is always displayed on the device.
-On Classic devices, this information is available if you push the button on the device.
+One important feature of Cloud Display Devices is that they can display or retain what we call ‘static information’, information that the device displays when it is inactive.
+On our Cloud Display Devices with an E Ink display, this information always displays on the device.

-In either case, you can set this information using the QueryString or REST APIs, or you can set the information directly using your www.sku-keeper.com account.
+You can set this information using the QueryString or REST APIs, or you can set the information directly using your www.sku-keeper.com or Big Block Server account.

-If devices are used to identify inventory, you probably will want to store the name, SKU and quantity available of that inventory.
+If you are using devices to identify inventory, you probably will want to store the name, SKU and quantity available of that inventory.

-If devices are used to keep track of a customer’s order, you will probably want to store the Order ID, shipping carrier, number of lines of the order, etc.
+If you are using devices to track a customer’s order, you will probably want to store the Order ID, shipping carrier, number of lines of the order, etc.

 How long do the batteries last?